 Contact Sherayzen Law Office for Help with the Specified Domestic Entity Form 8938 Filing Obligations

-If your business or a trust is classified as a Specified Domestic Entity and your entity failed to file FATCA Form 8938, you need to contact Sherayzen Law Office for professional help.
+If your business or a trust is classified as a Specified Domestic Entity and your entity failed to file FATCA Form 8938, contact Sherayzen Law Office for professional help.
 Our international tax law firm specializes in helping business and individuals with their US international tax compliance requirements, including Form 8938, and with their offshore voluntary disclosures involving a Form 8938.